dfinity/wg-token-standards/README.md

 * Namespacing for the `icp` URI scheme
 * [URI Scheme For Addressing Content of Canisters Exposed Via Their HTTP Interface](https://github.com/dfinity/ICRC/pull/96/files)
 *

+If you intend to contribute to this standard, please let me know to give you permissions on the repository.